 - Shuang tao (double knife of double Chinese broadsword)

 - Tan tao (single knife or Chinese broadsword)

 - Tiger fork

 - Water carrier (peddler's staff)

 We also teach the following weapon sparring sets:

 - Double knife vs three section staff

 - Stool vs hoe

 Shaolin weapon training is great fun and a great workout.
-To give it a try, book a course of training with us now using our booking form.
-If you would like more information, contact us using the contact form.
+To give it a try, book a course of training with us or for more information.